Economic Principles in Cell Biology

 Farewell dinner

-Hybrid lecture - Hours are Vienna time (CEST)
+Zoom lecture (for online participants) - Hours are Vienna time (CEST)

 Course activities